-- People ran out on to the streets, hanging bunting and banners and dancing. - Church bells pealed across the country to share the news: peace in Europe! - Everyone brought out food to share at street parties. - Tuesday May 8th was to be a national day of celebration: Victory in Europe Day.
+- People ran out on to the streets, hanging bunting and banners and dancing. - Church bells pealed across the country to share the news: peace in Europe!

+Tuesday May 8th was to be a national day of celebration: Victory in Europe Day.